ProjectPythia/pythia-foundations/foundations/getting-started-python/basic-python.md

    $ cd ..
    ```

-9. And now that you've set up our workspace, open a Jupyter notebook.
+9. And now that you've set up our workspace, open a Jupyter notebook called `mysci.ipynb`.

    ```
    jupyter lab
    ```

-10. In the Jupyter session, create a blank Python script, called `mysci.ipynb`, you can do this from the "File" drop-down menu.
+   Then, in the Jupyter session, create a blank notebook from the "File" drop-down menu.

-11. In a code cell enter and execute the classic first command - printing, "Hello, world!".
+10. In a code cell enter and execute the classic first command - printing, "Hello, world!".

     ```python
     print("Hello, world!")